platformxlab/RAGPerf/README.md

-# RASB: RAG-based AI System Benchmakring Framework
+# RASB: RAG-based AI System Benchmarking Framework

 **RASB** is an open-source framework designed to benchmark the End-to-End system performance of Retrieval-Augmented Generation (RAG) applications.
 Built with a fully modular architecture, it offers user-friendly and highly customizable framework that allows precise measurement of throughput, latency, and scalability across different RAG configurations.